Francescolis/Xpandables.Net/AspNetCore.AsyncPaged/README.md

 ## 📋 Overview

-`AspNetCore.Collections.AsyncPaged` provides seamless ASP.NET Core integration for `IAsyncPagedEnumerable<T>`, enabling efficient streaming of paginated data directly to HTTP responses.
+`AspNetCore.AsyncPaged` provides seamless ASP.NET Core integration for `IAsyncPagedEnumerable<T>`, enabling efficient streaming of paginated data directly to HTTP responses.
 The library automatically wraps paged data with pagination metadata, supports both minimal APIs and MVC controllers, and leverages `System.Text.Json` for high-performance JSON serialization.

 Built for .NET 10 with C# 14 extension members, this package bridges the gap between your data layer and HTTP responses with zero boilerplate.